kbalog/uis-dat640-fall2019/assignments/assignment-3/README.md

   * Implementation of SDM+ELR (*TBD* points)
   * Implementation of Your model (*TBD* points)
   * Performance of Your model (5 points)
-    - Points are based on the relative improvement made in percentage points (using rules of rounding) compared to the SDM+ELR model in terms of NDCG@10 score:
+    - Points are based on the relative improvement made in percentage points (using rules of rounding) compared to the SDM+ELR model in terms of NDCG@10 score (on the training query set, i.e., `queries.txt`):

     | Improvement | Points |
     | -- | -- |